christiancagnazzo/se2022-02-HikeTracking/Retrospective/Retrospective_fourth_sprint.md

 - What lessons did you learn (both positive and negative) in this sprint?

+Positive: automated Front End testing is extremely useful, even if it could be boring to write tests, it helps in saving a lot of time in verifying if all the components are working properly at every update of the application
+Negative: every team member should read the FAQ and the interactions with the PO before and after doing his tasks, in order to check if all the requirements are met

 - Which improvement goals set in the previous retrospective were you able to achieve?